VioletR2025/VioletR2025/README.md

 - 👋 Hi, I’m @VioletR2025
-- 👀 I’m interested in Web Developement, Software developement
+- 👀 I’m interested in Web Developement, Software developement and consulting
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Developement, Software developement and DSA

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me  angela-roy-878a6a272

 <!---
 VioletR2025/VioletR2025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.